rackerlabs/rackspace-how-to/content/managed-operations/reasons-to-use-a-nosql-db.md

 NoSQL databases have capabilities that traditional relational databases do not.
 They are especially useful for handling big data.

+### Prerequisite

+For an introduction to RDBMSs and NoSQL databases, see [Types of databases](/how-to/types-of-databases).

 ### Understanding when a NoSQL database might be preferable

 You might choose a NoSQL database for the following reasons: